-On April 14, 2004 FERC released the ORDER ON REHEARING AND MODIFYING INTERIM GENERATION MARKET POWER ANALYSIS AND MITIGATION POLICY (Docket nos.
+On April 14, 2004, FERC released the ORDER ON REHEARING AND MODIFYING INTERIM GENERATION MARKET POWER ANALYSIS AND MITIGATION POLICY (Docket nos.
 ER96-2495-016 et. al.).
 This order adopts two new screens to assess generation market power and proposed new measures for mitigating market power in the future.
 The new screens were intended to replace the Supply Margin Assessment (SMA) generation market power analysis proposed in November of 2001 but suspended shortly thereafter.
 The new order was released after several rounds of comments and a technical conference examining the issues surrounding the SMA.
 The new interim generation market power order is presented in Section 4.1.1.4.

 The "Standard Market Design" Notice of Proposed Rulemaking (Docket RM01-12-000) was issued July 31, 2002.
 This rulemaking along with a FERC Whitepaper clarifying certain issues introduced in the rulemaking (Issued April 28, 2003) is known by the abbreviation "SMD."
 The SMD is a very far-reaching and prescriptive outline of how Regional Transmission Organizations (RTO) should be organized and how they should operate.
 SMD proposes that RTO's assume the function of Market Monitoring and Market Power Mitigation.
 This includes the responsibility to constantly watch for the abuse of market power and also grants authority to implement defined corrective actions when market power is detected.
 As it is anticipated by FERC that all utilities will eventually belong to an RTO, every utility in the country will be subject to this oversight.
 A review of the Market Monitoring and Market Power Mitigation responsibilities as outlined in the SMD is shown in Section 5.
 The proposed rules will set out prescribed tests for market power but also gives considerable leeway to each RTO in devising new tests they believe are appropriate for their region.
 The RTO will be required to periodically report on the status of market power in their region.
 The assumption is that RTO's are uniquely qualified to assess market power in the region they serve.
 RTO's are independent.
 They will run the regional spot market and operate the transmission system, therefore they will have all the operational data required to run the appropriate tests.
 RTO's will also have the transmission and market models, the budget and the expertise to conduct market power analyses.
-As of this writing the SMD rulemaking has not been implemented because of controversy over the far-reaching powers afforded to FERC through the RTO's.
-The voluntary RTO's that have been established, however, have generally followed the guidelines set out in the SMD proposed rulemaking and whitepaper.
+In July 2005, FERC officially removed SMD from consideration as a rulemaking because of controversy over the far-reaching powers afforded to FERC through the RTO's.
+This is a moot point, however, as the voluntary RTO's that have been established, have generally followed the guidelines set out in the SMD proposed rulemaking and whitepaper.
+Furthermore, FERC has developed other means to persuade utilities to voluntarily join RTO's as outlined in Section 4.1.1.4.